The top 5 ways fleets use data and telematics to succeed

 2. Managing runaway repair costs

-Downtime significantly impacts profitability and its effects can ripple across organizations.
+Downtime significantly impacts profitability and its effects can ripple across organisations.
 Delays in shipping, managing customer expectations, and juggling unexpected maintenance schedules can have fleet managers overcome with surprise issues.

 Predictive maintenance software, like Pitstop, communicates vehicle failures, maintenance needs and vehicle-related data in real time.
 So you’re free to make better decisions in the moment.